triplecasquette/directus-rag/README.md

-# 📚 RAG Directus
+# 📚 # Open source and Local RAG - Retrieval-Augmented Generation

-A local, open-source Retrieval-Augmented Generation (RAG) system integrated with the official Directus documentation.
+A local, open-source Retrieval-Augmented Generation (RAG) system integrated with Mardown Doc.
 Ask questions in natural language and get contextual, documentation-grounded answers—entirely on your own infrastructure.

 ---